Multicultural Constituency Groups

 Asian Pacific Islander Caucus

-Some shared goals are (1) to increase the number of Asian/Pacific Islander bilingual culturally-linguistically diverse (CLD) speech-language pathologists and audiologists who have the competence to provide quality services; (2) to increase the cultural and linguistic appropriateness of education, medical, and health programs and support services for API LEP/FEB CLD children, youth, their families, and other individuals; (3) to advance the awareness, sensitivity, and competence of API LEP/FEP CLD issues among speech and hearing professionals and other educational, clinical, and medical personnel; and (4) to continue research efforts in providing data relating to clinical management of API/CLD CD populations.
+The goals of the API Caucus are (1) to increase the number of Asian/Pacific Islander, bilingual/multilingual, culturally and linguistically diverse speech-language pathologists and audiologists who have the competence to provide quality services; (2) to increase the cultural and linguistic appropriateness of education, medical, and health programs and support services for individuals with communication disabilities in API communities and their families; (3) to advance the awareness, sensitivity, and competence of API issues among speech and hearing professionals and other educational, clinical, and medical personnel; and (4) to continue research efforts in providing data relating to clinical management of API populations with communicative disabilities.

 Apply now to join the L'GASP-GLBTQ Caucus.